 Every woman knows that feeling - you wake up in the morning and feel two sizes bigger.
 The scales say you weigh the same, but the mirror in your room tells a different story; the dress you looked so stylish in only a few days ago now looks decidedly lumpy.
-It‘s time for dark colours and baggy jumpers - in short, your fat wardrobe.
+It‘s time for dark colours and baggy jumpers - in short, your fat wardrobe or the colours that you know will make you look slimmer.

 If you are having a 'fat day' you‘ll probably stick to wearing black.
 Many women wear black because it has the same slimming effect on a body as ignoring chocolate for an entire month but the colour has a disturbing side-effect - it ages the face as well.
 Black clothing can, in fact, underscore dark lines under the chin, accentuate shadows around the eyes and give your skin a greyish tinge (charming.)